tyrantlink/plural/README.md

 - A GUI management menu for groups and members, accessible with `/manage`
 - Avatar uploading via API
 - Sharing groups between discord accounts (already built into the backend, if you urgently need this just join the support server and DM me (@tyrantlink))
+- export command to export your data to a json file

 # Hosting it yourself
 If you don't plan on hosting it yourself, you can simply add the bot with https://plural.gg/invite and stop reading here.